-Kathryn Drust is a graduate of Sheridan College in Ontario, Canada.
-With a background in animation, she has interned with Pixar Animation Studios in addition to working with various children’s book publishers.
-When she is not illustrating books like Vlad the World’s Worst Vampire and Hey Grandude!, she may be found playing the accordion, growing vegetables, folk dancing, or putting on shadow puppet shows.
-She lives in Toronto, Canada with her grumpy mini dachshund named Chili Dog.
+Kathryn Durst is a graduate of Sheridan College in Ontario, Canada.
+She has a background in animation, having interned with Pixar Animation Studios.
+Kathryn has illustrated numerous children’s books, including the #1 New York Times bestseller from Paul McCartney, Hey Grandude!.
+When she is not illustrating books, she can be found playing the accordion, growing vegetables, folk dancing or putting on shadow puppet shows.
+She lives in Toronto, Canada, with her grumpy mini dachshund named Chili Dog.

 Up-and-coming illustrator Madeline Kloepper, a graduate of Emily Carr University of Art and Design, brings wise-beyond-her-years illustrations full of sweetness and curiosity to her debut picture book.
 Madeline grew up in the lower mainland of British Columbia amidst a sea of humans and spent a few years in Vancouver; she has since migrated northward to Prince George.
 Her work is influenced by childhood, nostalgia and the relationships we forge with nature, no doubt inspired by her love of exploring the Pacific Northwest.